ASurette/EC500-Designing-Software/MiniProject2/README.md

 HW1API_Test1 are my test cases for the code.
 It has 4 cases, just comment one and uncomment another.
 It times how long it takes to run and how many bytes it downloads.

+WebpageFlask.py is how I am making my webpage

+templates has the html files, layout asks the user for a Twitter username and then it calls the HW1API, output displays the Google Vision API description labesls, it does not currently play the video but I am working on it

 I have added multiple issues there and a code review.
 I will also add the that code review here.

 The datapath: